-Student Outcomes Indicator Target SO 1 Percentage of students regularly participating in the program who were in need of improvement and increased in their student growth percentile for reading .
-Grades 4-8 Students regularly participating in the program will show improvement in academic achievement as determined by the percentage of 21st CCLC regular program participants who increase in their student growth percentile for reading .
-SO 2 Percentage of students regularly participating in the program who were in need of improvement and increased in their student growth percentile for math.
-Grades 4-8 Students regularly participating in the program will show improvement in academic achievement as determined by the percentage of 21st CCLC regular program participants who increase in their student growth percentile for math .
-SO 3 Percentage of students regularly participating in the program who are identified as English language learners and show progress toward English language proficiency.
-Students regularly participating in the program will show improvement in academic achievement as determined by the percentage of 21st CCLC regular
+Student Indicator Target Outcomes SO 1 Percentage of students regularly Students regularly participating in the participating in the program who program will show improvement in were in need of improvement and academic achievement as determined by increased in their student growth the percentage of 21st CCLC regular percentile for reading . program participants who increase in their Grades 4-8 student growth percentile for reading .
+SO 2 Percentage of students regularly Students regularly participating in the participating in the program who program will show improvement in were in need of improvement and academic achievement as determined by increased in their student growth the percentage of 21st CCLC regular percentile for math . program participants who increase in their Grades 4-8 student growth percentile for math .
+SO 3 Percentage of students regularly Students regularly participating in the participating in the program who are program will show improvement in identified as English language academic achievement as determined by learners and show progress toward the percentage of 21st CCLC regular English language proficiency.

-Student Indicator Target Outcomes SO 3 cont.
+Student Indicator Target Outcomes marcator Target SO 3 cont.
 Grades K-8 program participants who show progress toward English language proficiency.
 SO 4 Percentage of students regularly participating in the program who had chronic school-day absenteeism in the prior school year and demonstrated fewer absences.
-Grades 6-12 Chronic school-day absenteeism is defined as missing 10% or 18 days Students regularly participating in the program will show improvement in behavior as determined by the percentage of 21st CCLC regular program participants who had unexcused school-day absences in the prior school year demonstrated fewer absences as compared to the previous school year. of a 180-day school year.
-SO 5 Percentage of students regularly participating in the program who are earning less than 100% of credits attempted in the prior school year and demonstrated a higher percentage of credits earned.
+Grades 6-12 Chronic school-day absenteeism is defined as missing 10% or 18 days Students regularly participating in the program will show improvement in behavior as determined by the percentage of 21st CCLC regular program participants who had unexcused school-day absences in the prior school year demonstrated fewer absences as compared to the previous school year.
+SO 5 of a 180-day school year.
+Percentage of students regularly participating in the program who are earning less than 100% of credits attempted in the prior school year and demonstrated a higher percentage of credits earned.
 Grades 9-12 Students regularly participating in the program will show improvement in academic achievement as determined by the percentage of 21st CCLC regular program participants who are earning less than 100% of credits attempted in the prior school year demonstrated a higher percentage of credits earned as compared to the previous school year.
 SO 6 The percentage of students regularly participating in the program who earned a cumulative GPA of 2.0 or less in the prior year and demonstrated an increase in cumulative GPA in the current year.
 Grades 6-12 Students regularly participating in the program will show improvement in academic achievement as determined by the percentage of 21st CCLC regular program participants who are earning less than a cumulative GPA of 2.0 in the prior school year demonstrated an increase in cumulative GPA as compared to the previous school year.
 SO 7 Percentage of students regularly participating in the program who had school-day disciplinary incidents in the prior school year and demonstrated fewer incidents as compared to the previous school year.
 Grades 1-12 Students regularly participating in the program will show improvement in behavior as determined by the percentage of 21st CCLC regular program participants who had school-day disciplinary incidents in the prior school year demonstrated fewer incidents as compared to the previous school year.
 SO 8 The percentage of students regularly participating in the program promoted to the next grade.
 Grades K-3 The percentage of students regularly participating in the program promoted to the next grade.